lab11/raspberrypi-cc2520/README.md

 the RPI for packets coming in from the wsn side or from the Internet.

     sudo ip -6 addr add 2607:f018:800a:bcde:f012:3456:7891:1/112 dev eth0
+    sudo ip -6 route add 2001:470:1f11:131a::/64 dev tun0

 #### DHCP

 Blip supports both static and dynamic IP addresses.
 If you wish to reduce your burden when flashing nodes and use dynamic addresses, you need to be running a DHCP server.
 Ideally you could use any router's DHCP server, but in the likely case that isn't available, you can run a DHCP server on the RPI.

 I'm using Dibbler[http://klub.com.pl/dhcpv6/].
 I couldn't figure out how to cross